 CorelDRAW comes with its own tracing feature called PowerTRACE.
 This feature allows you to convert raster images to vectors by using specific settings and additional options to create the perfect vector output.
 To start, you need to have an image in a BMP or TIFF format for optimal results, as they offer lossless compression.

-For more control over the trace, you can choose Outline Trace which will give you options for specific image types.
+For more control over the trace, after selecting the Outline Trace, you will see options for specific image types.
 These image types include Technical Illustration, Line Drawing, Lineart, Logo, Detailed Logo, Clipart or Low/High Quality Image.

 Once you’ve chosen the right image type, a dialog box will pop up.
 This box is split into two areas; the left displays a preview of your trace and the right features additional options.